Chapter 11:

 No choice.

-He clenched his eyes shut and called on the power of his yuurei, letting it snarl through his veins and erupt from his skin in a tingling fog.
+He clenched his eyes shut and called on the power of his yuurei.

-That tingle instantly seized his entire skinny frame in searing agony, the scream of the crowd crushing into the scream in his head, a raw burning in his throat and blinding in his charred handsโ€”
+Except the yuurei slammed into him.
+He choked as burning eyes and snarp teeth dug into his spine, mist erupting from his skin and tearing from the ends of his fingers.
+It seized his entire skinny frame in searing agony, the scream of the crowd crushing into the scream in his head, burning raw in his throat and blinding in his charred handsโ€”

 His eyes snapped open to the burning Core of the world itself scorching straight through his retinas and sizzling every nerve down to the molecule.